Refine your search

 In the salary system for universities (YPJ), doctoral researchers reside on requirement levels 2–4.
 Learn more about evaluation of job requirements in intranet (requires UEF login).
 A trial period is applied to all new members of the staff.

-If you work in the laboratory, familiarise yourself also with laboratory safety instructions in intranet (requires UEF login).
+If you work in the laboratory, familiarise yourself also with occupational exposure and laboratory safety instructions in intranet (requires UEF login).

 It is the duty of the head of department/unit or the employee´s supervisor to take care of introducing a new employee to their job and to appoint a person responsible for their induction.